beNative/LogViewer/TECHNICAL_MANUAL.md

     - `save-session`: Receives a database buffer from the renderer.
 It generates a new timestamped filename (or uses a provided hint) and saves the buffer as a new `.sqlite` file in the `sessions` directory.
     - `delete-session`: Deletes a specified session file from the `sessions` directory.
     - `rename-session`: Renames a session file within the `sessions` directory.
-- **Renderer Communication (`App.tsx`, `DataHub.tsx`)**:
+- **Renderer Communication (`SessionContext.tsx`, `DataHub.tsx`)**:
-    - On startup, `App.tsx` calls `window.electronAPI.listSessions()` to fetch the list of existing sessions.
+    - The `SessionProvider` calls `window.electronAPI.listSessions()` to fetch the list of existing sessions.
-    - The `DataHub.tsx` component passes this list to the new `SessionManager.tsx` component, which renders the UI for browsing and interacting with the sessions.
+    - The `DataHub.tsx` component consumes this list from `useSession()` and renders the UI for browsing and interacting with the sessions.
-    - When the user adds new files via the `Dropzone`, `App.tsx` orchestrates the processing and then calls `window.electronAPI.saveSession()` to persist the new database.
+    - When the user adds new files via the `Dropzone`, the component orchestrates the processing via `useSession()`, which then calls `window.electronAPI.saveSession()` to persist the new database.
-    - All actions (load, rename, delete) are initiated from the UI, call the relevant `window.electronAPI` function, and then trigger a refresh of the session list to update the UI.
+    - All actions (load, rename, delete) are initiated from the UI, call the relevant `window.electronAPI` function via the context, and then trigger a refresh of the session list to update the UI.

 ## 3. File Structure